メインコンテンツに移動

 soybean processed foods, rice-related foods, side dishes, etc.

-OfficesTokyo, Utsunomiya (Tochigi Prefecture), Nagoya (Aichi Prefecture), Kanazawa (Ishikawa Prefecture),
+OfficesTokyo, Nagoya (Aichi Prefecture), Kanazawa (Ishikawa Prefecture),

 Hiroshima, Osaka, Fukuoka, Shizuoka, Sapporo (Hokkaido Prefecture)